entozoon/gargoyle-rooftop-runner/README.md

   boost.
 Why not?
 I've built it with legit velocities..
 * Power ups in general
 * Kill teh enemiez, Mario style?
+* Difficulty modes - e.g. Hardest would use _almost_ only gapMax and widthMin
+  for buildings